rightedges/japanese-maple-book/chapters/11-pruning.md

 You don't need a toolbox full of gear—just two things:
 1.  **Hand Pruners**: Get the "Bypass" type (the ones that look like scissors).
 These make a clean cut that heals well.
 2.  **Alcohol**: Wipe your blades with rubbing alcohol after every tree to make sure you don't spread any germs between plants.

 ---

+## 6. Pro-Tips for Success

+*   **The 20% Rule**: Never remove more than 20–25% of the total canopy in a single year.
+Japanese maples grow slowly and can be easily stressed.
+*   **Clean Tools**: Always sanitize your shears with rubbing alcohol before starting to prevent the spread of diseases like Verticillium wilt.
+*   **Hands Off Young Trees**: Avoid heavy pruning for the first 2–3 years after planting to let the tree establish its root system.

+---